eradiate/eradiate/docs/rst/getting_started/building.rst

 ------------------

 Eradiate does not automatically ship all available data sets due to their size.
-In order to successfully run all tests and tutorials, at least the ``us76_u86_4-4000_25711`` data set must be downloaded manually and placed in the ``resources/data`` directory.
+In order to successfully run all tests and tutorials, the `us76_u86_4-4000_25711 data set <https://eradiate.eu/data/spectra-us76_u86_4-4000_25711.zip>`_ must be downloaded manually and placed in the ``resources/data`` directory.
-:ref:`This section <sec-user_guide-manual_download>` explains where the data set can be aquired and where it must be placed exactly.
+:ref:`This section <sec-user_guide-manual_download>` explains in detail where the data set can be found and where it must be placed exactly.